Be the Dreamer

 Available at amazon, B&N, and iTunes

 Be the Dreamer Not the Dream is the revised e-Book version of Dreams for Dummies.
-It is illustrated with the intriguing dreamlike paintings of Norwegian artist Peter Esdaile.

 a savvy, sophisticated, and comprehensive guide to expanding your

 dreaming skills.
 In it you'll learn to apply the information

 from your dreams to your waking reality for greater inspiration,

 creativity, spiritual growth, healing—and for just plain FUN!